kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

+---
-# Debug, Test and Dry-run
+title:  Debug, Test and Dry-run
+---

 With flexibility in defining abstractions, it's important to be able to debug, test and dry-run the CUE based definitions.
 This tutorial will show this step by step.